-The U.S. Bureau of Citizenship and Immigration Services (BCIS) requires all Drake international students to be enrolled full time and make satisfactory progress toward graduation.
+U.S. Citizenship and Immigration Services (USCIS) requires all Drake international students to be enrolled full time and make satisfactory progress toward graduation.

 To be a full time student, you must enroll in: